 - Full exemption from real estate tax on buildings and installations, including late constructions in progress but excluding the objects rented, that are situated in the territory of the HTP.

 - 9% PIT for employees of residents of the HTP.

 - No SICs on the part of employees’ income exceeding the average salary in Belarus.

 Taxation of holding companies

 A holding company is a group of companies where one company of the group is considered to be a management company by virtue of influence over decisions passed by other group companies (i.e. the subsidiaries) as a result of holding 25% and more of their ordinary stock (shares).

 A management company is entitled to create a centralised fund by means of contributions of subsidiaries from net income thereof.
-Subject to certain conditions, monetary means received by a management company (Belarusian tax resident) from subsidiaries (Belarusian tax residents) for the purpose of a centralised fund formation as well as monetary means transferred from a centralised fund to subsidiaries are not considered taxable income for CIT purposes.
+Subject to certain conditions, funds received by a management company (Belarusian tax resident) from subsidiaries (Belarusian tax residents) for the purpose of a centralised fund formation as well as funds transferred from a centralised fund to subsidiaries are not considered taxable income for CIT purposes.

 Free of charge transfer of assets within a qualifying holding group is exempted from CIT in Belarus, conditional on certain terms, in particular:

 - Participants of a holding group receiving or transferring assets are not (i) participating in another holding; (ii) registered as residents of free economic zones, the Special Tourist and Recreational Park ‘Avgustovski Canal’, HTP, or China-Belarusian Industrial Park; (iii) professional participants of the securities market and do not manufacture alcoholic and tobacco products; (iv) banks, non-bank financial intermediaries, or insurance companies; and (iv) engaged in realtor activity, lottery activity, activity on organising and conducting electronic interactive games, or activity in the sphere of gambling business.